-The Associations offers salary sacrificing through the Employment Benefits Card facility offered by the Westpac Bank.
+The Association offers salary sacrificing through the Employment Benefits Card facility offered by the Westpac Bank.
 Other options may be available, please call the Payroll Office to discuss.

-Please contact the Payroll Officer or Human Resource Team for further information.
+Please contact the Director of Care or the Human Resources Manager for further information.

-Please note: AAQ is a Public Benevolent Institutions (PBI) and therefore able to access this salary sacrifice arrangement.
+Please note: AAQ is a Public Benevolent Institutions (PBI) and therefore able to access these salary sacrifice arrangements.